SiyiJiang41elena/SiyiJiang41elena.github.io/Research.md

   }
 </style>

-(1) Influence of **emotional states** on <span class="tooltip">bilingual language control<span class="tooltiptext">For bilinguals, both languages are often active simultaneously, even when only one is required.
+(1) Influence of **emotion** on <span class="tooltip">bilingual language control<span class="tooltiptext">For bilinguals, both languages are often active simultaneously, even when only one is required.
 This process could lead to frequent unintended cross-language intrusions, but such errors are rare in spontaneous speech and the laboratory.
 Therefore, a bilingual language control mechanism is proposed to allow bilinguals to select which language to use at a given moment and in a given context.
 This control mechanism also enables bilinguals to switch flexibly between languages during the same conversation.</span></span> (Jiang, Meng, & Chen, [2024, JML](2024JML.pdf); Jiang, Zhang, & Chen, [2026, BLC](adaptive-compensatory-mechanism-in-the-regulation-of-language-switching-performance-under-negative-emotional-states-an-erp-study.pdf)).<br />
 (2) Dynamic interconnection between bilingual language control and domain-general **cognitive control** (Jiang, Ma, & Chen, [2023, BLC](2023BLC.pdf); [2024, BLC](2024BLC.pdf)).<br />
 (3) Influence of bilingualism on **emotion regulation**.<br />